 - other catastrophic injuries

 Described by the Head of PI at a major UK firm as “a terrific advocate with a great natural bedside manner”, and by a partner at another leading firm as “simply excellent”, solicitors consistently praise his superb advocacy, thorough preparation, attention to detail, approachable and accommodating nature, clear and well-reasoned advice, excellent negotiation skills, and great empathy with lay clients, whom he involves in every part of the litigation process.
-Chambers & Partners describes him as “An excellent strategist who is completely trusted by clients and will fight tooth and nail to get the best result possible”, whilst The Legal 500 describes him as “thorough, quick and tactically astute.”
+Chambers & Partners describes him as “An excellent strategist who is completely trusted by clients and will fight tooth and nail to get the best result possible”, whilst The Legal 500 describes him as “a determined and able advocate.”

 He has a particular interest in difficult liability issues, such as failures to wear seatbelts or cycle helmets, claims brought by injured servicemen against the MOD, claims arising from aircraft accidents, and claims arising from historic sexual and physical abuse.

 An acknowledged expert on the application of the Ogden Tables, he has extensive experience of drafting complex Schedules of Loss in high-value claims, and invariably produces a spreadsheet indicating settlement parameters for any joint settlement meeting, providing the client with clear advice to enable them to make difficult decisions.
 His experience and proven track record in negotiations consistently leads to outstanding results.